Fourth Circuit Blasts Deadly Police Force: ‘This Has to Stop’

 “There was horror in the community that this 55-year-old-black man could end up dead on the street,” said William Zakee McGill, a local organizer of the vigil and president of the Martinsburg-Berkeley County NAACP.
 “It was just shocking.
 It looked like an assassination.”

 Jones had mental health problems and was homeless at the time of his death.
 On March 13, 2013, he was stopped by Martinsburg police for walking alongside, rather than on, the sidewalk.
 Court documents and dashcam video show a struggle ensued between him and the five police officers on the scene.
-One officer claimed Jones had a knife and the officers stood up, with Wayne incapacitated on the ground and his arm broken, and opened fire.
+One officer claimed Jones had a knife and the officers stood up, with Wayne incapacitated on the ground, and opened fire.

 “It looked as though these police officers wanted to see what their high-powered arms could do to the human body,” McGill said of the footage.